pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the shop design tab, showing options for colors and fonts to be used on the public profile of the organizer](../assets/screens/organizer/shop-design.png)

-Switch to the "Shop design" tab.
+Switch to the "shop design" tab.
 Here, you can customize the colors and font used for your public profile and the ticket shops you are going to create.
 You can change the colors so that they're in line with the palette you use for your other media.
 Please heed the notice underneath the input fields and pick a different color if contrast is too low.